It's a New Day in Public Health.

 Regulations and Standards

-The following rules and information is applicable to radon professionals, facility testing and real estate transactions and for use by closely related industries.
+The following rules and information is applicable to radon professionals, facility testing and real estate transactions and for use by closely related activities and industries.

 This Statute has six sections describing: